 Persona 5 Royal is now available on all modern platforms, so it’s as good a time to shoot for 100% completion as any!
 It does take a long time to finish, and you do need to play through the game at least twice.
 If you haven’t finished the game yet and want to avoid spoilers, please bookmark this page and come back later — you have to play a New Game+ file in order to achieve 100% completion anyway.
 Otherwise, let’s get right into the list of requirements — buckle up, because this game demands a lot for full completion.

 Since that’s how the game works, you technically don’t have to do absolutely everything in a single run.
-You don’t have to read every book or collect every confidant gift, because even if you overwrite a “completed” file, the Thieves Den will still be fully finished.
+You don’t have to read every book or collect every Confidant gift, because even if you overwrite a “completed” file with a brand new one, the Thieves Den will still be fully finished.
 With all of that said, we’re going to cover all four award categories and discuss specialized tips on how to obtain each individual achievement.
-The Persona 5 Royal perfect schedule guide covers a good chunk of these awards along the way, including time-consuming confidant and phantom challenges.
-There are a few awards that the schedule doesn’t cover, though, and we’ll go over those here as well.
+The Persona 5 Royal perfect schedule guide covers a good chunk of these awards along the way, including time-consuming Confidant and Phantom challenges.
+There are a few awards that the schedule listed above doesn’t cover, though, and we’ll go over those here as well.

 School Life Awards

 Overall, this category is fairly easy.
-When you make progress towards an award, you don’t have to save your progress — as you’ll soon see, you can actually reload your save file and perform the task again and have it count a second time.
+When you make progress toward an award, you don’t have to save your progress — as you’ll soon see, you can actually reload your save file and perform the task again and have it count an additional time.
 Save scumming is very helpful in obtaining 100% completion — we’ll talk more about that in the next section.